QiuYukang/5G-LENA/doc/source/nr-module.rst

 the previous one.
 The different retransmissions typically use a different set of coding bits.
 Therefore, both the effective SINR and the ECR need to be recomputed after each retransmission.
-The ECR after q retransmissions is obtained as:
+The ECR after q retransmissions is obtained in the 'NR' simulator as:

 :math:`\text{ECR}_{\text{eff}} = \frac{X}{\sum_{j=1}^q C_j}`,